 High Temperature Materials

 High operating temperature and pressures are necessary to increase the overall efficiency of power plant.
 In order to reach these efficiencies new materials must be developed.
-The next generation of nuclear plant will operate at significantly higher temperatures and the Birmingham Centre for Nuclear Education and Research is investing significantly in research and development in this area.
+The next generation of nuclear plant will operate at significantly higher temperatures.
+We are investing significantly in research and development in this area.

 Ceramic Matrix Composites

 There is a good case to be made for using ceramic matrix composites in the next generation of nuclear reactors and development and evaluation of these materials is ongoing in the Institute.

 Current challenges for stainless steel and other alloy components include surface degradation through wear and corrosion.
 We are investigating and developing novel surface engineering technologies that will significantly increase hardness, enhance corrosion resistance and increase wear resistance by up to two orders of magnitude.

 The Centre has significant experience and capability in understanding and developing materials to limit corrosion and cracking both in a nuclear plant and a nuclear waste storage context.
 The majority of the Centre's activity in this area is in collaboration with national and international stakeholders and by its very nature is truly interdisciplinary.